Madeira wine: The OG Patriotic Wine

 Is Madeira wine for drinking?

 You bet your butt Madeira is for drinking!
-Drink dry styles of Madeira (such as Sercial and Verdelho) chilled with starter courses, and sweeter styles as after-dinner-sippers like a port.
+Drink dry styles (such as Sercial and Verdelho) chilled with starter courses, and sweeter styles as after-dinner-sippers like a port.

 Share on: